mrousavy/nitro/docs/docs/comparison.md

 #### No tuples

-There are no tuples in Turbo.
+There are no tuples in Expo Modules.

 ```ts
 type SomeTuple = [number, number]